m1kc/xsp/README.md

 * J2ME SDK
 * Ant

-The simpliest build method is to use NetBeans.
+The simplest build method is to use NetBeans.

 To build it using Ant, just type: